i8degrees/redstone-university/src/Part-I--Foundations/04_Decoders-and-Displays/draft.md

 >
 > When a diagram or instruction says to "Build an AND gate," **how you choose to build it is now up to you.**
 >
-> -   You can build the verbose, easy-to-read version from Module 2.
+> -   You can build the verbose, easy-to-read version from previous modules.
 > -   You can use a smaller, more efficient version from the Interlude.
 > -   You can design your own!
 >
 > As long as your component functions according to its truth table, it is a valid build.
 This freedom is a major step in your journey from student to engineer.
 The preceding Interlude, **The Art of Compact Design**, gives you the foundation for making these choices.
 >
-> If you are ever unsure, the verbose builds from Module 2 are guaranteed to work.
+> If you are ever unsure, the verbose builds from previous versions are guaranteed to work.

 ---

-### Lesson 3.1: The Goal: Building Our 7-segment display
+### Lesson 4.1: The Goal: Building Our 7-segment display

 > **Key Takeaway**: A 7-segment display is a standard output device that uses seven independent segments to form numbers.
 Understanding how to control it manually is the first step to controlling it automatically.